 Finally she responds.
 She’s doesn’t like our design and image choices, but, lucky for us (insert rolling of eyes here), she’s designed her own album on Picassa – that she wants us to match.
 Of course, it’s a disaster.
 We invite her into our studio so that we can work with her on the album.
 She declines.
 She begins demanding a refund – to which we say “no way” (although we do offer her a credit towards framed prints she might wish).

 Not long after, a small claims lawsuit shows up at our doorstep.
 Ugh.
 On the day of the trial, I’m out of town (searching through the various types of trials and their statements, including http://sideeffectsofxarelto.org/xarelto-lawsuits/, etc.), so she gets a default judgment.
 With great cheer and no small amount of gloating, she calls up the studio to ask when she gets her money – which is just over $3,000 for the price of the album plus costs.

-Of course, I’m not going down without a fight so I appeal the default judgment to the small claims court.
+Of course, I’m not going down without a fight so I appeal the default judgment to the small claims court (as, for instance, declared in all Tennessee injury law firms reports too).
 A month later, sitting in court, my heart sank when the judge announced that she was going to deal with the “quick ones first” and then called my case up as the first one up.
 The judge had me out of there in about 45 seconds as she denied my appeal.

 Disheartened but not deterred, I then appealed my case to the Superior Court – the last option for me.
 So, with no small amount of trepidation, I trudged to the main courthouse downtown for my hearing.
 Since the appeal was adjudicated in the Superior Court, not small claims, there was no crowd of people waiting to have their names called.
 It was just the defendant, judge, stenographer and I.